You're doomed! You're all doomed!

 For further reading, I highly recommend slasher enthusiast Brennan Klein’s review of the film (and his entire Census Bloodbath series for that matter).
 His enthusiasm is infectious; I especially love his investigation into some of Alice’s dumb-dumb decision-making.

-- Review Project: Friday the 13th Retrospective
+- Review Series: Friday the 13th

 Is It Good?